June 21, 2014

 Guru Ram Das Puri, New Mexico

-A Day of Music, Dance and Prayer–Peace Prayer Day is an expression of Where We Become One through offering our prayers for peace, healing, and unity.
-An all-day gathering on the sacred land of Guru Ram Das Puri, we will express our gratitude and hope for the future through yoga, meditation, chanting, art, and the Sacred Healing Walk.
-This is a potent time to offer your prayers for humanity, to bless and honor this sacred land, and–for those participating in the Summer Solstice Sadhana–to set ourselves to go through the transformative Solstice journey.
+A Day of Music, Dance and Prayer—International Peace Prayer Day is a gathering on the sacred land of Guru Ram Das Puri where we can express our gratitude and hope for the future through yoga, meditation, chanting, and the Sacred Healing Walk.
+This is a potent time to offer your prayers for the peace, healing, and unity of all humanity, to bless and honor this sacred land, and—for those participating in the Summer Solstice Sadhana, to set ourselves to go through the transformative Solstice journey.

 All are welcome to attend this free event.

 The Peace Prayer Day Program